The Anzac and Suvla cemeteries are

 first signposted from the left hand junction of the Eceabat - Bigali Road.

 From this junction you travel into the main Anzac area.
-Follow the road to
+After 9.4 km's you

 Please note that in the absence of a cemetery register, visitors are advised

 to locate the Grave/Memorial reference before visiting.
 This information can

 be found in the CASUALTY RECORDS within the CWGC site.

 The eight month campaign in Gallipoli was fought by Commonwealth and French

 forces in an attempt to force Turkey out of the war, to relieve the deadlock

 of the Western Front in France and Belgium, and to open a supply route to